RouF9/Modern-Portfolio-Website-V1.0.0/README.md

 -npm run dev
 *This command typically launches the development server at http://localhost:3000.
 Open this URL in your web browser to view the running website.

-**Project Structure**
--The project is structured to enhance clarity and maintainability: modern-portfolio/
-  ├── public/                # Publicly accessible assets like images, fonts, etc.
-  ├── src/                  # The heart of the application: source code │   ├── components/        # Reusable UI components for various website sections │   ├── pages/             # Next.js pages, each representing a different route │   ├── styles/            # Global styles and Tailwind CSS configuration │   ├── lib/               # Utility functions, reusable logic, and helpers │   ├── ...               # Other project-specific directories
-  ├── ...

 **Contributing**
 This project is under active development, and contributions are welcome!
 **License**